 This is the personal homepage of Mattijs Jonker.

-I also work on the OpenINTEL project, which actively measures a large part of the Domain Name System (DNS) for academic research on, e.g., network security.
-We make our data available to academic researchers upon request and publish datasets, where permitted, as open data to the research community.
-OpenINTEL is a joint project of the University of Twente, SIDN (the Netherlands ccTLD .nl registry operator), and SURFnet (the Netherlands National Research and Education Network).
+I work on the OpenINTEL project, in which we measure a large part (~60%) of the Domain Name System (DNS) for academic research.
+We make data available to academic researchers upon request and also share datasets publicly for the benefit of the research community.

-My areas of expertise include Internet measurements, network security, Big Data analytics, the DNS, BGP, intrusion detection, and flow-based network traffic monitoring and analysis.
+My areas of expertise include Internet measurement, network security and intrusion detection.
 I hold a Master of Science in Computer Science with a specialization in cyber security.

 - My research contributed to a risk report on cybersecurity and economics, written by the CPB Netherlands Bureau for Economic Policy Analysis at the request of the Netherlands Ministry of Justice and Security

 - Part of my work on cloud-based protection services contributed to an article in the Dutch newspaper "Het Financieel Dagblad"